 Follow Reykjavic Eyes on social media

-Taking cues from the iconic eras of film, architecture, music, and art, as well as from the people and places that make California such a unique destination, they strive to create products that capture the casual elegance of California’s aspirational lifestyle.
-But of course, design means more than just great style.
-It means creating the perfect fit.
-Something that SALT. focuses on through every step in the process - from inspiration, to materials, to construction, SALT. believes that eyewear should do more than just look good; it should fit perfectly too.
+Taking cues from the iconic eras of film, architecture, music, and art, as well as from the people and places that make California such a unique destination, SALT. strives to create products that capture the casual elegance of California’s aspirational lifestyle.

 Follow SALT. on social media

 Silhouette is an Austrian brand of sunglasses and frames, founded in 1964.
 Its headquarters and main production site are located in Linz, Austria.

 The founders positioned their first creations as fashion accessories — instead of technical visual aids — and soon gained ground in Western Europe.
 They chose a French name for their company as fashion then was still heavily dominated by French designers.
 The first product had a narrow square shape with dark frames, unusual for its time.
 In the early 1970s, the brand became popular due to actress Sylvia Kristel.